gh120515/SQL-employee-tracker/README.md

 1. Open the terminal in the 'db' folder

-then set up the database after logging into MySQL (your own cretidentials may be required):
+Then set up the database after logging into MySQL (your own cretidentials may be required):

 ![Terminal in the 'db' folder of the app](Assets/db.png)